p0dalirius/volatility2docker/README.md

 ## Features

  - [x] [Volatility 2](https://github.com/volatilityfoundation/volatility) installation in a standalone container
+ - [x] Mount your current working directory on the host in `/workspace/` in the container

 ## Installation

 To build the container and install the command, just type `make install` in this repository